unnamed-catalyst/Bahrain-Bus-Optimization/README.md

-# Bahrain Public Bus Optimization
+# Bahrain Public Bus Route Optimization
 An optimization system I made for the public bus system in the Kingdom of Bahrain as part of a hackathon I participated in.

 ## Methodology